-- The cost of any undergraduate credits taken by the GRA. - The cost of health insurance and any/all other fees. - Courses not required by the student's degree program.
+- The cost of any undergraduate credits taken. - The cost of health insurance and fees. - Courses not required by the student's degree program.

 5.3.2.
 GTA Responsibilities

 As a GTA in CCSE, you may be asked to help with courses in Computer Science, Software Engineering, Computer Game Design, Information Technology, Cybersecurity, and/or Data Analytics.
 As a GTA you are expected to be proficient in teaching coding, and problem solving.
 A GTA's responsibilities vary and may include, but not limited to: